oracle/wookiee/docs/DevSetup.md

 1. Open IntelliJ Idea, and start any project
 2. Use the maven plugin in Idea to add the pom.xml to your project.
 Idea will automagically download the dependencies you need into the your local repository.
-3. Go to the Wookie project and click "install" and this will compile, test, package, and move the jar into your local repository.
+3. Go to the Wookiee project and click "install" and this will compile, test, package, and move the jar into your local repository.

 ## Compiling Example Service